qiliu08/frequency-refinement-defense/README.md

 # Frequency Refinement

 This repository contains the implementation of adversarial defense for deep learning biomedical segmentation models.
-This defense is proposed in a paper titled "Defending Deep Learning-based Biomedical Image Segmentation from Adversarial Attacks: A Low-cost Frequency Refinement Approach, " published in MICCAI-2020.
+This defense is proposed in our paper titled "Defending Deep Learning-based Biomedical Image Segmentation from Adversarial Attacks: A Low-cost Frequency Refinement Approach, " published in MICCAI-2020.

 ## Prerequisites
 ### Download pre-trained model